regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 Sometimes the connection between the middleware and the end server is even not using Keep Alive connections.
 Some other times it's reusing a pool of tcp keep alive connections.
-But the first protection against HTTP smuggling applied here is breaking your pipeline of request in several requests, and waiting for the end of a first request before handling the next one.
+But the first protection against HTTP smuggling applied here is breaking your pipeline of requests in several requests, waiting for the end of a first request before handling the next one.

-Finally, the server is **never** expected to respond to all requests in a pipeline.
+Eventually, the server is **never** expected to respond to all requests in a pipeline.
 You can get the first response with a `Connection: close` header, cutting the Keep Alive connection right after the response.